-Robert Field, Oracle's JShell Architect reviewed the JShell chapter while the tool was under development, responding to our numerous emails in which we asked questions, reported bugs we encountered and suggested improvements.
-Having our content scrutinized by the person responsible for JShell and seeing some of our suggestions incorporated into the product was a privilege.
+Robert Field, Oracle's JShell Architect reviewed the JShell appendix while the tool was under development, responding to our numerous emails in which we asked questions, reported bugs we encountered and suggested improvements.
+Having our content scrutinized by the person responsible for JShell and seeing some of our suggestions incorporated into the product was a special professional experience for us.